bracerino/xrdlicious/README.md

 **PRDF and XRD Pattern Online Calculator**

-An online tool for computing the Pair Radial Distribution Function (PRDF), Global RDF, and XRD pattern for crystal structures.
+An online tool for computing the Partial Radial Distribution Function (PRDF), Global RDF, and XRD pattern for crystal structures.

 🔗 Try it here: [PRDF Calculator](https://rdf-calculator.streamlit.app/)